ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Class Methods

-#### ControllerByIndex/1
+#### TrackedIndexIsController/1

-  > `public static SteamVR_TrackedObject ControllerByIndex(uint index)`
+  > `public static bool TrackedIndexIsController(uint index)`

   * Parameters
    * `uint index` - The index of the tracked object to find.
-Must be of type `ETrackedDeviceClass.Controller`.
   * Returns
-   * `SteamVR_TrackedObject` - The object that matches the given index.
+   * `bool` - Returns true if the given index is a tracked object of type controller.

-The ControllerByIndex method is used to find a SteamVR_TrackedObject by it's generated index.
-This is useful for finding controllers when only the index is known.
+The TrackedIndexIsController method is used to determine if a given tracked object index belongs to a tracked controller.

 #### GetControllerIndex/1